 Nuclear medicine, which uses radioactive material to diagnose and determine the severity of disease, offers unique diagnostic information about the function of many organs in the body that other imaging methods may not provide.
 This form of imaging can often identify abnormalities very early in the progression of a disease; this enables treatment to begin at the earliest stage of a disease.
 Nuclear medicine is used to diagnose and monitor a wide range of diseases, including various cancers, heart disease, endocrine, gastrointestinal and neurological disorders.

 Ultrasound uses high frequency sound waves to see inside the body.
 A transducer — a device that acts like a microphone and speaker — is placed in contact with the body using a special gel that helps transmit the sound.
 As the sound waves pass through the body, echoes are produced and bounce back to the transducer.
 By reading the echoes, the ultrasound can produce images that illustrate the location of a structure or abnormality, as well as provide information about its composition.
-Most often used to view a baby in utero, ultrasound is also uses to examine the heart, liver, pancreas, spleen, blood vessels, breast, kidney or gallbladder.
+Most often used to view a baby in utero, ultrasound is also used to examine the heart, liver, pancreas, spleen, blood vessels, breast, kidney or gallbladder.

 The most widely used and recognized imaging method for the detection of breast cancer is a mammogram.
 Traditional mammography uses X-rays to produce films of the breast.
 Digital mammography, which produces electronic pictures of the breast, uses a lower does of radiation to detect abnormalities before anything can be felt.